-- (1) The fee charged by a collection agency for collecting the accounts of others is gross receipts subject to the gross receipts tax, regardless of whether the receipts of the client are subject to gross receipts tax and regardless of whether the agency is prohibited by law from adding its gross receipts tax amount to the amount collected from the debtor. - (2) Example 1: X is a cash basis taxpayer utilizing the services of Z collection agency for the collection of delinquent accounts receivable.
+(1) The fee charged by a collection agency for collecting the accounts of others is gross receipts subject to the gross receipts tax, regardless of whether the receipts of the client are subject to gross receipts tax and regardless of whether the agency is prohibited by law from adding its gross receipts tax amount to the amount collected from the debtor.

+(2) Example 1: X is a cash basis taxpayer utilizing the services of Z collection agency for the collection of delinquent accounts receivable.
 From its New Mexico offices, Z collects from X's New Mexico debtors in the name of X, retains a percentage for its services and turns over the balance to X. The percentage retained by Z is its fee for performing services in New Mexico.
 The fee is subject to the gross receipts tax.
 It makes no difference that federal law prohibits Z from passing the cost of the tax to the debtor by adding it to the amount to be collected.
-X's gross receipts include the full amount collected by Z. - (3) Amounts received by collection agencies from collecting accounts sold to the collection agency are not gross receipts. - (4) Example 2: X, a cash basis taxpayer, sells its delinquent accounts receivable to Z, a collection agency, for a percentage of the face amount of the accounts.
+X's gross receipts include the full amount collected by Z.

+(3) Amounts received by collection agencies from collecting accounts sold to the collection agency are not gross receipts.

+(4) Example 2: X, a cash basis taxpayer, sells its delinquent accounts receivable to Z, a collection agency, for a percentage of the face amount of the accounts.
 X's gross receipts include the full amount of the receivables, excluding any time-price differential.
 The amount subsequently collected by Z from those accounts, however, is not subject to gross receipts tax because the amount is not included within the definition of gross receipts.
-In this situation Z is buying and selling intangible property of a type not included within the definition of property in Subsection J of Section 7-9-3 NMSA 1978.
+In this situation Z is buying and selling intangible property of a type not included within the definition of property in Section 7-9-3 NMSA 1978.

-GG.
-Commissions of independent contractors when another pays gross receipts tax on the receipts from the underlying transaction:
+P. Commissions of independent contractors when another pays gross receipts tax on the receipts from the underlying transaction.
+The following regulations address independent contractors, including commissioned sales agents, who are not consignees or marketplace providers.